K-log/SOS-Project/timeline.md

 Week 6
 ----
-Begin addig features to the final game project.
+Begin adding features to the final game project.
  * Once the combat and movement systems are completed, create a simple first level and add the player.
  * Combine all working features we have so far.

 Week 7
 ----